-2. You want to dabble in entrepreneurial things related to legal writing/publishing.
+2. You want to dabble in entrepreneurial things related to writing/publishing.

-3. You are a writer at heart and want to connect to an audience.
+3. You are a writer at heart and want to connect with an audience.

-4. You want to run a serious blog which showcases your writing and research skills to a potential recruiter.
+4. You want to run an academic blog which showcases your writing and research skills.

 ABOUT THE TEACHER/COACH